-My name is Nicholas Volinchak and I've got a story to tell
+My name is Nick Volinchak and I've got a story to tell

 It’s tough to know where to start sometimes.

 There have been many ups and downs.

 The important thing is that every time I did go through something, I learned from it.

 Now I am ready to pass what I’ve learned on to you.